Mauro Burruchaga

-Mauro Antonio Burruchaga (born 27 June 1998) is an Argentine professional footballer who plays as a midfielder.
+Mauro Antonio Burruchaga (born 27 June 1998) is an Argentine professional footballer who plays as a midfielder for Deportivo Morón.

 Club career

-Burruchaga made his professional debut for Chievo in a 2-1 Coppa Italia loss to Cagliari Calcio on 5 December 2018.
+Burruchaga made his professional debut for Chievo in a 2–1 Coppa Italia loss to Cagliari Calcio on 5 December 2018.

 At the end of January 2020, Burruchaga joined Uruguayan club Deportivo Maldonado.
 He left the club again at the end of 2020 without making his debut.

 Personal life

 Burruchaga is the son of Argentine former footballer and FIFA World Cup winner Jorge Burruchaga.